SPH back in the black with $92.9m net profit for FY2021

-SINGAPORE - Singapore Press Holdings (SPH) posted a net profit of $92.9 million for the financial year ended Aug 31, rebounding from its first net loss last year.
+Singapore Press Holdings (SPH) has posted a net profit of $92.9 million for the financial year ended Aug 31, rebounding from its first net loss last year.

-The mainboard-listed company saw improved performance across all its non-media business segments, including retail and commercial, as well as purpose-built student accommodation (PBSA), despite the ongoing Covid-19 disruptions, it said on Tuesday (Oct 5).
+The mainboard-listed company saw improved performance across all its non-media business segments, including retail and commercial, as well as purpose-built student accommodation (PBSA), despite the ongoing Covid-19 disruptions, it said yesterday.

 SPH, which publishes The Straits Times and Lianhe Zaobao, reported an operating profit of $206.7 million for the year for its non-media operations, up 69.8 per cent from a year ago, driven by higher income from growth in portfolio assets under management.

 The media business is undergoing restructuring.
-Last month, SPH shareholders voted in favour of transferring SPH's media business to a company limited by guarantee (CLG).
+Last month, SPH shareholders voted in favour of transferring SPH's media business to a company limited by guarantee.
 The transfer is expected to be completed in December.

 The company's directors have proposed a final dividend of three cents per share.
 The dividend is expected to be paid on Nov 30, subject to shareholders' approval.